 Any former and current sales rep knows that to be successful in this field, you have to train yourself in multiple dimensions.
 Brand expertise matters, but so does understanding how to react to unexpected situations, questions, and roadblocks.
 To master your engagements and conversations, you have to build the perfect mix of technical expertise and people skills.

-That’s where sales training systems enter the equation.
+That’s where a sales LMS enter the equation.
 The right solution helps sales rep build both their tangible and intangible skills.
 But not every platform is created equal.
 The right training system needs to be engaging, streamlined, and customizable.
 These are the 7 most important features of an effective sales LMS.

 1) Built-In Live Video Capabilities

 Online training systems have a number of advantages for your sales reps, but they also come with limitations compared to in-person training.
-Virtual solutions tend to be impersonal, based less on interaction and more on conveying rational knowledge.
 Video coaching and mentoring capabilities can mitigate some of these issues.

 Video role-play comes with a number of advantages for your sales professionals: